lennartskogmo/chronicle/README.md

 At the time of writing this mysql, postgresql, snowflake and sqlserver have premade reader classes.
 Reader classes are thin wrappers around spark jdbc so it is straight forward to add more.
-Also it is possible to create readers or custom load functions from anything that can return a dataframe, including plain old python.
+Also it is possible to create readers or custom load functions from anything that can return a dataframe, including using spark to read files or just plain old python.
 Custom load functions are probably better for very specific sources with low probability of resue, like APIs.

+Supported configuration options can be gleamed from the get_reader() method in [DataConnection.py](source/40-DataConnection.py)